ESP32 — ESP-IDF v6

 cmake version error during build

-EIM should install CMake automatically.
-If you see a CMake version error, open EIM and use "Repair Installation" to reinstall the build tools.
+Open EIM and use "Repair Installation" to reinstall build tools.

-Close any other applications using the COM port (Arduino IDE, PuTTY, etc.) before running idf.py flash.
+Close any other application using the COM port — Arduino IDE, PuTTY, serial monitors — before running idf.py flash.

 Next Steps